IMPORTANT FACTS TO CONSIDER….

 1. If you are a frequent traveller then it is much more sensible to get Annual Multi-Trip International Comprehensive travel insurance cover.

-3. You will also not be covered if you choose to go to countries where you are advised DO NOT TRAVEL.
+3. You will also not be covered if you choose to go to countries where you are advised by your government: DO NOT TRAVEL.
 So look on the smart traveler website: http://smartraveller.gov.au/ to see what countries these are.

 4. If you are over 50 years old premiums jump up.
 You are considered riskier to insure.